-- 1. In Spring 2023, assist the faculty directors with recruiting, organizing, and orienting students for the program. - 2.
-Share course syllabus with co-directors at least two weeks prior to the beginning of the program. - 3.
+- 1. In Spring 2024, assist the faculty directors with recruiting, organizing, and orienting students for the program. - 2.
+By accepting one of these positions, GTAs agree to develop their summer courses over the course of the Spring semester, in consultation with the program's faculty co-directors. - 3.
 In Argentina, fulfill all teaching responsibilities, especially (a) teach one section of Spanish as assigned by the Department, and in coordination with the Co-Directors, oversee the program's conversation component; (b) develop a course syllabus and maintain program integrity; (c) prepare all quizzes and exams, and administer and grade all tests, quizzes, and homework assignments designated for the course; (d) hold regular office hours for the assistance of students; (e) maintain a clear grade book with a record of all student evaluations; (f) administer a "Student Course Evaluation" at the end of the summer session; (g) comply with all University, school, and/or departmental policies and to perform other related duties as assigned. - 4.
 Accompany the KU group flight from Kansas City to Buenos Aires and assist the director in coordinating the group's transit and arrival in Buenos Aires. - 5.
 Assist with group travel to on-site locations in Argentina and remain in Argentina during the program. - 6.
 Assist with student advising and assist the director in responding to student needs, including emergencies, during SLI Buenos Aires. - 7.
 Support all program activities in Argentina. - 8.
 Assist the director in coordinating aspects of the return to the United States and accompany the KU group back to the United States.